tectil/hydroponics-lab/index.md

 ### Hydroponic shelf lab

 With our **Hydroponic Shelf Lab** we try to explore different hydroponic systems.
-We plan to monitor plant growth and health ditection with Tensor Flow.
+We plan to monitor plant growth and health state with Tensor Flow.
 Apart of AI driven techniques we want to explore the potential of social gardening.
-We believe in the crowd.

 We just got started.
 So, make sure to come back to see how we progress on our journey.